 Simulate using desired numerical solvers, including both deterministic and stochastic methods,

-Highly modularized and can be extended or updated easily in the future,
+Be highly modularized and can be extended or updated easily in the future,

 Support GPU for better performance

-The entire software will be developed over the course of the next few years and, for the purpose of this high honor thesis, I will mainly focus on design and development of simulation part of the new system.
-Simulation is the most complicated and time-consuming section of the entire system because it mimics the entire biological process for every species, cell and time step.
-In addition, it provides a foundation for feature extraction and testing as well as connecting parameter estimation to the rest of the system builds upon completion of simulation.
-Therefore, simulation section is the essential part to initiate the construction of the entire software and its completion can provide insights for building other parts of the system.
+The entire software will be developed over the next few years, and for the purpose of this high honor thesis, I will mainly focus on the design and development elements of the simulation function within the new system.
+Simulation is the most complicated and time-consuming section of the entire system because it mimics the entire biological process for every species, cell, and time step.
+In addition, it provides a foundation for feature extraction and testing, as well as connecting parameter estimation to the rest of the system.
+Therefore, the simulation section is essential in the construction of the entire software and its completion can provide insights for building other parts of the system moving forward.

 Preliminary construction of GPU acceleration: